12.1 Notice of Layoff

-(2) Periods of time during which a unit member is required to be absent from his/her position by reason of an injury or disease for which he/she is entitled to and currently receiving Workers’ Compensation benefits shall be included in computing length of service for the purpose of determining that unit member’s seniority rights.
+B. Periods of time during which an employee is required to be absent from their position by reason of an injury or disease for which they are entitled to and currently receiving Workers’ Compensation benefits shall be included in computing length of service for the purpose of determining that employee’s seniority rights

-(3) Time worked in an extra help status shall not count as County
+C. Time worked in an extra help or seasonal status shall not count as County

-(4) Time worked in a permanent, probationary, provisional or temporary status shall count as County service.
+D. Time worked in a permanent, probationary, provisional or temporary status shall count as County service.
 Part-time status shall count at the rate of one (1) year of continuous employment for each two thousand eighty (2080) straight-time hours

-If two (2) or more unit members have the same seniority, the examination score for their present classifications shall determine seniority.
+If two (2) or more employees have the same seniority, the examination score for their present classifications shall determine seniority.

-(a) Displace the unit member in the same classification within the same division, having the least seniority in County service, if there is no vacant position.
+- Displace the employee in the same classification within the same division, having the least seniority in County service, if there is no vacant position.

-(b) Take a voluntary demotion to a classification in the same division in which the unit member had prior probationary or permanent status provided such a position is held by a unit member with less seniority.
+- Take a voluntary demotion to a classification in the same division in which the employee had prior probationary or permanent status provided such a position is held by an employee with less seniority.

-(2) A displaced unit member may request the Human Resources Department Director to place the unit member’s name on the promotional eligible list or open eligible list for any classification for which, in the Human Resources Department Director’s opinion, the unit member is qualified.
-The unit member’s name will be above the names of persons who have not been displaced, ranked in the order specified in subsection 11.2.
+B. A displaced employee may request the Human Resources Department Director to place the employee’s name on the promotional eligible list or open eligible list for any classification for which, in the Human Resources Department Director’s opinion, the employee is The employee’s name will be above the names of persons who have not been displaced, ranked in the order specified in subsection 11.2.

-(3) Pursuant to the Civil Service Rules as revised, a unit member may, with the approval of the Human Resources Department Director and the gaining department head, demote or transfer to a vacant position for which he/she possesses the necessary skills and
+C. Pursuant to the Civil Service Rules as revised, an employee may, with the approval of the Human Resources Department Director and the gaining department head, demote or transfer to a vacant position for which they possess the necessary skills and

-(4) At the sole discretion of the Human Resources Department Director, a unit member may be allowed to transfer and displace a less senior unit member in a position in which he/she had prior probationary or permanent status and which the Human Resources Department Director determines is equivalent with respect to duties and responsibilities to the position the unit member presently occupies.
+D. At the sole discretion of the Human Resources Department Director, an employee may be allowed to transfer and displace a less senior employee in a position in which they had prior probationary or permanent status and which the Human Resources Department Director determines is equivalent with respect to duties and responsibilities to the position the employee presently occupies.

-(5) In addition to all other options, unit members in classifications at risk of being eliminated, as determined by the affected department head, may also be placed on the reinstatement
+E. In addition to all other options, employees in classifications at risk of being eliminated, as determined by the affected department head, may also be placed on the reinstatement

 A transfer, for layoff purposes, is defined as a change from one position to another in the same classification, the salary range of which is not more than ten percent (10%) higher.

-Part-time unit members shall not displace full-time unit members, unless the part-time unit member has held full-time status in the classification.
+Part-time employees shall not displace full-time employees, unless the part-time employee has held full-time status in the classification.

-12. 4 Names of Unit members Laid Off to be Placed on Reemployment and General Eligible Lists
+12. 4 Names of Employees Laid Off to be Placed on Reemployment and General Eligible Lists

-The names of unit members laid off shall be placed on reemployment eligible lists as hereinafter specified.
-Former unit members appointed from a reemployment eligible list shall be restored all rights accrued prior to being laid off, such as sick leave, vacation credits and credit for years of service.
-However, such reemployed unit members shall not be eligible for benefits for which they received compensation at the time of or subsequent to the date they were laid off.
+The names of employees laid off shall be placed on reemployment eligible lists as hereinafter specified.
+Former employees appointed from a reemployment eligible list shall be restored all rights accrued prior to being laid off, such as sick leave, vacation credits and credit for years of service.
+However, such reemployed employees shall not be eligible for benefits for which they received compensation at the time of or subsequent to the date they were laid off.

-The departmental reemployment eligible list for each classification shall consist of the names of unit members and former unit members having probationary or permanent status, and who were laid off or whose positions were reallocated downward as a result of reclassification.
+The departmental reemployment eligible list for each classification shall consist of the names of employees and former employees having probationary or permanent status, and who were laid off or whose positions were reallocated downward as a result of reclassification.
 The rank order on such lists shall be determined by relative seniority as specified in subsection 11.2.
-Such lists shall take precedence over all other eligible lists in making certifications to the department in which the unit member worked.
+Such lists shall take precedence over all other eligible lists in making certifications to the department in which the employee worked.

-The general reemployment eligible list for each classification shall consist of the names of unit members and former unit members having probationary or permanent status, and who were laid off or whose positions were reallocated downward as a result of reclassification.
+The general reemployment eligible list for each classification shall consist of the names of employees and former employees having probationary or permanent status, and who were laid off or whose positions were reallocated downward as a result of reclassification.
 The rank order on such lists shall be determined by relative seniority.
 Such lists shall take precedence over all other eligible lists, except departmental reemployment eligible lists, in making certifications on a County-wide basis.

-The provisions of this subsection 11.4 shall not apply to unit members who have accepted severance pay upon termination of employment.
+The provisions of this subsection 12.4 shall not apply to employees who have accepted severance pay as defined in Section 12.5 of this MOU entitled “Abolition of Position/Severance Pay” upon termination of employment.

 12.5 Abolition of Position/Severance Pay

-In the event that a unit member’s position is abolished and such unit member is unable to displace another County unit member as provided in this Section 11, such unit member shall receive one week of pay for each full year (2080 hours) of regular service to the County and fifty percent (50%) of the cash value of such unit member’s unused sick leave; provided, however, that such unit member shall be eligible for payment only if the unit member remains in the service of the County until his/her services are no longer required by the department head.
-The County shall make every effort to secure comparable employment for the displaced unit member in other agencies, and if such employment is secured, the unit member will not be entitled to the aforementioned payment, which will be paid after the member’s County employment ends.
+In the event that an employee’s position is abolished and such employee is unable to displace another County employee as provided in this Section 11, such employee shall receive one week of pay for each full year (2080 hours) of regular service to the County and fifty percent (50%) of the cash value of such employee’s unused sick leave; provided, however, that such employee shall be eligible for payment only if the employee remains in the service of the County until their services are no longer required by the department head.
+The County shall make every effort to secure comparable employment for the displaced employee in other departments, and if such employment is secured, the employee will not be entitled to the aforementioned payment, which will be paid after the employee’s County employment ends.